%%{init: { 'logLevel': 'debug' } }%%

 print(f"\nProcessing {len(patches)} patches in batches of {processor.batch_size}...")

-= processor.process_in_batches(patches, mock_processing)
+results = processor.process_in_batches(patches, mock_processing)

 print(f"Processing complete!")